 Georgia defensive lineman charged in connection to Jan.
 15 fatal crash

 ATHENS, Ga.
-(Atlanta News First) - An arrest warrant has been issued for a Georgia football player as a result of the ongoing investigation into the Jan.
-15 fatal crash that killed a UGA staffer and fellow football player.
+(Atlanta News First/Gray News) - An arrest warrant has been issued for a University of Georgia football player as a result of the ongoing investigation into a crash that killed a UGA staffer and a fellow football player on Jan.
+15.

+The Athens-Clarke County Police Department says it has secured arrest warrants for 21-year-old Jalen Carter for reckless driving and racing.

 Officials say the evidence demonstrated that both vehicles switched between lanes, drove in the center turn lane, drove in opposite lanes of travel, overtook other motorists, and drove at high rates of speed, in an apparent attempt to outdistance each other.
 Evidence indicated that shortly before the crash, the Expedition was traveling at about 104 miles per hour.